kylecoberly/docker-server-practice/README.md

 CMD npm start
 ```

-Add a file called `Dockerfile` (no extension) to the root of the project and copy that into it.
+Let's add a file called `Dockerfile` (no extension) to the root of the project and copy that into it.

-Then, we pack stuff into the container by building it into an image:
+Then, let's pack stuff into the container by building it into an image:

 ```bash
 # Hey Docker, can you pack up a container for me